nzakas/understandinges6/manuscript/07-Collections.md

 # Collections

 For most of JavaScript's history, there has been only one type of collection, represented by the `Array` type.
 Arrays are used in JavaScript just like arrays and other languages but pull double and triple duty mimicking queues and stacks as well.
 Since arrays only use numeric indices, developers had to use objects whenever a non-numeric index was necessary.
 Objects started to be used more like maps, but they had their own limitations since all property names must be strings.
-ECMAScript 6 introduces several new types of collections to allow better and more efficient storing of order data.
+ECMAScript 6 introduces several new types of collections to allow better and more efficient storing of ordered data.

 ## Sets

 Sets are nothing new if you come from languages such as Java, Ruby, or Python but have been missing from JavaScript.
 A set is in an ordered list of values that cannot contain duplicates.
-You typically don't access items in the set like you would items in an array, instead it's much more common to check the set to see if a value is present.
+You typically don't access items in the set like you would items in an array; instead, it's much more common to check the set to see if a value is present.

 ECMAScript 6 introduces the `Set` type as a set implementation for JavaScript.
 You can add values to a set by using the `add()` method and see how many items are in the set using `size()`: